 The champagne gene affects the bases, along with some of the modifiers and dilutions to varying degrees.
 Any animal affected by the gene can carry a metallic sheen and reverse dappling in their coat.

-On a black base the champagne gene dilutes the body hair to a pale gold or brown and the mane and tail to various shades of dark brown.
+On a black base the champagne gene dilutes the body hair to a pale golden brown, while mane and tail turn a shade of dark brown.

-On a chestnut base the champagne gene dilutes the body hair a golden color and the mane and tail to various shades of flaxen white.
+On a chestnut base the champagne gene dilutes the body hair a golden color and the mane and tail to various shades of flaxen.

 Champagne is not as strong on a bay coat, diluting the body to a shade of golden red and leaving the mane, tail and points dark brown.

-On a black base the champagne gene dilutes the body hair to a pale gold or brown and the mane and tail to various shades of dark brown.
+On a black base the champagne gene dilutes the body hair to a pale gold or brown and the mane and tail to a shade of dark brown.

 Mealy only really affects the soft spots of an animal, making them lighter.
 This could be make them more difficult to visually identify.